dar-io/archive_dario.tv/_posts/2017-11-10-bbc-news-frontpage.markdown

       - H3-Heading: Usability Research
       - Paragraph: "I worked closely with design researchers to help define the goals for testing sessions and build prototypes to be used in UK and Canada research.
 I also build prototypes to be used in rapid testing sessions."

-  - Theme-Classes: block-mb block-mt bg-gray-100
+  - Theme-Classes: block-mb block-mt bg-snow
     Pattern-Image:
     Layout-Classes: offset-md-0 offset-lg-2 col-sm-12 col-md-10 col-lg-8
     Subheading:
     H2-Heading: Outcome
     Description:
-      - Paragraph: "The front page is now better at getting people to content: bounce rate (the proportion of visits that result in a user leaving the BBC News site without visiting any other News page) is down 2% and overall 26% of all article views in News are now driven by the front page, up from 22% on the old page."
+      - Paragraph: "The front page is now better at getting people to content.
+The bounce rate (the proportion of visits that result in a user leaving the BBC News site without visiting any other News page) is down 2% and overall 26% of all article views in News are now driven by the front page, up from 22% on the old page."

       - Paragraph: "The page also does a much better job of getting people to video content, with 32% of video page views coming from the front page versus 10% previously.
-It is also making people come back more often: front page users now come back on average 9% more often during a week than they did with the old page design."
+It is also making people come back more often.
+The front page users now come back on average 9% more often during a week than they did with the old page design."

+    Media:
+      - Full-width-image: /assets/images/homepage/homepage-stats.png

+  - Theme-Classes: block-mb block-mt bg-gray-100
+    Pattern-Image:
+    Layout-Classes: offset-md-0 offset-lg-2 col-sm-12 col-md-10 col-lg-8
+    Subheading:
-      - H3-Heading: What I learned?
+    H2-Heading: What I learned?
+    Description:
-      - Paragraph: "Using the same materials and language of the Web to created designs that look and feel like the real thing, helped to influence the outcome of the project.
+      - Paragraph: "Using the same materials and language of the Web to create designs that look and feel like the real thing, helped to influence the outcome of the project.
 It made it easy to get the buy-in of most people, and easier to share the work with stakeholders."

-      - Paragraph: "The engineers were incredibly busy moving the front page to the Cloud to ensure scalability and to reduce our reliance on ageing in-house server.
+      - Paragraph: "The engineers were incredibly busy moving the front page to the Cloud to ensure scalability and to reduce our reliance on in-house ageing servers.
 This is where designing in the browser also helped reduce some of the overhead when a designer creates unbuildable designs.
 Engineers, could just use the browser inspector tools look into my prototype to help solve some of their frontend problems."

       - H3-Heading: Cons
       - Paragraph: "Designing in browser requires time to prepare the structure of what you want to achieve.
 But once it's all set up, designing components in HTML/CSS, can be as fast as designing in a design tool."

       - Paragraph: "Be prepared for a designer to ask you for the latest Sketch designs of what you are doing.
 Most of the time I forward the the URL for the prototype, other times at the end of the day, I had to translate what I did in browser to Sketch.
 It's best to let your team know upfront that your designs will only be available in HTML/CSS to avoid disappointment."

+  - Theme-Classes: block-mt bg-snow
+    Pattern-Image:
+    Layout-Classes: offset-md-0 offset-lg-2 col-sm-12 col-md-10 col-lg-8
+    Subheading: LINKS TO PROTOTYPES & LIVE BBC NEWS HOMEPAGE
+    H2-Heading: Front page Design evolution
+    O-List:
+      - Bullet: <a target="blank" href="/assets/prototypes/bbc_news_frontpage/01_2016_BBC_News_1280/01_2016_BBC_News_1280.html" > <strong>BBC News Homepage Low fidelity prototype</strong></a>

+      - Bullet: <a target="blank" href="/assets/prototypes/bbc_news_frontpage/02_Feb_2016_Frontpage/pages/uk-edition/index.html" > <strong>First BBC News Homepage iteration designed in the browser</strong></a>

+      - Bullet: <a target="blank" href="/assets/prototypes/bbc_news_frontpage/03_October_2016/index.html"><strong>Final version designed in the browser.</strong></a> Engineers used this version as reference to build the BBC News Homepage

+      - Bullet: <a target="blank" href="http://www.bbc.co.uk/news"><strong>Live BBC News Homepage</strong></a>

+    Media:
+      - Full-width-image: /assets/images/homepage/01_composition-homepage_evolution.jpg

 ---